cbaggers/cepl/core/protocode/startup-notes.md

 Then if there is already has a host it calls `make-surface-from-pending` which, usually, will create a window.
 For system like glfw this may also be when the gl-context is created. but for some it wont be GAH hosts.

 Finally the surface is made current.
 At this point we NEED a GL context and so this is where init-gl-context is called if it hasnt already been set.
 Then the context is made current on the surface.

+## UNBOUND-CEPL-CONTEXT

+huh, seems we have this already, we use it when making shared contexts.
+You make it from the bound context (and thus thread) that you want to share with and then use the `with-cepl-context` macro on the thread you want to bind it to.

+# Stuff Done

+- removed `on-host-initialized`.
+It's not been used so we need to re-evaluate what is needed in there, and when.
+- removed the following from make-context:

+        (let ((this-thread (bt:current-thread)))
+          (assert-no-other-context-is-bound-to-thread this-thread)
+          this-thread)

+  gotta find this a new home.

+- added `primary-context` & `primary-thread`
+- the `primary-context` has special rules.
+It doesnt start with a thread bound.

+# Misc

+## idea for no bound thread

+This works with structs.
+Could be used for non-default context.. tbh though just have a seperate constructor :/

+    (defstruct blap
+      (thread nil
+              :type (or null bt:thread)))

+    (defstruct (blaping (:include blap (thread
+                                        (error "WAHHH must have a thread WAHHH") :type bt:thread))))

+## lifecycle stuff
+- state: `hibernating`
+- function to enter: `hibernate`
+- function to leave: `reactivate` or `revitalize`

+## Good to know

+Killing the slime repl kills the repl thread.
+The new repl with have a new thread.
+This has been the cause of various issues in the past.

+Do we want to have the idea of a repl context? the primary context is tricksy when called from another thread..egh

+## INITIALIZED-P

+We have to restrict this stupid thing.
+Get rid of the definition that works on anything